 Cats pawing at, playing with, or even splashing in a water dish is not as uncommon as you would assume.
 Despite, popular belief, some cats enjoy water if it is not targeted at them, as it is during a bath and regard water as a fun toy.
 They adore its shiny surface and the way it makes a splash when they strike it.
 This one is especially frequent in kittens, who do not generally have a crippling fear.
 The scraping sound of the dish on the floor, as well as the splashing and flowing sound of water, may provide infinite entertainment for juvenile cats!

 Cats are said to be the cleanest of all pets.
 They like keeping themselves and their environment immaculate.
 They have a keen nose and can detect filthy water if it has been sitting in the bowl for hours.
-If they smell stale food or water, they will undoubtedly splash it out and will refuse to drink it.
+If stale food or water being smelled, they will undoubtedly splash it out and will refuse to drink it.
 Fill in new water for your kitties every few hours to avoid this problem.

 Whenever the liquid in a cat's dish isn't flowing, it might be difficult for your cat to detect the level.
 Hitting at that too makes it more apparent, so the kitten knows she won't go too deep.